Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_03_01_AWS_Services_Compute_Storage/Chapter_03_01_Compute.md

 - The Nitro System
+    - A combination of dedicated hardware and lightweight hypervisor enabling faster innovation and enhanced security.
+All new EC2 instance types use the Nitro System.​
+    -   **Nitro Cards** — specialized cards for VPC, EBS and Instance Storage and controller card​
+    -   **Nitro Security Chips** — Integrated into motherboard.
+Protects hardware resources.​
+    -   **Nitro Hypervisor** — lightweight hypervisor Memory and CPU allocation Bare Metal-like performance​
 - Bar Metal Instance
     - Bottlerrocket
+    - You can launch EC2 instance that have no hypervisor so you can run workloads directly​
+    - on the hardware for maximum performance and control.
+The M5 and R5 EC2 instances run are bare metal.​
+        - **Bottlerocket** is a Linux-based open-source operation system that is purpose-built by AWS for running containers on Virtual Machines or bare metal hosts
+- HPC:
-- HPC: A cluster of hundereds of thousands of servers with fast connections between each of then with the puperse of boosting computing capacity
+    - A cluster of hundreds of thousands of servers with fast connections between each of them with the purpose of boosting computing capacity.
+When you need a supercomputer to perform computational problems to large to fix on a standard computers or would take to long.
-    - AWS ParallelCluster: An AWS-supported open source cluster management tool
+    - AWS ParallelCluster is an AWS-supported open source cluster management tool that makes it easy for you to deploy and manage High Performance Computing (HPC) clusters on AWS.

 ![](image/Pasted%20image%2020230402113142.png)